-On the fifth anniversary of South African statesman Nelson Mandela’s death, it’s worthwhile to remember how his thinking moved from violence to reconciliation as the solution to undoing apartheid.
+It’s worthwhile to remember how South African statesman Nelson Mandela’s thinking moved from violence to reconciliation as the solution to undoing apartheid.

 On his journey to a different approach, Mandela visited Algeria – a place where the revolutionary thinker Frantz Fanon also developed his ideas on armed struggle.